 Research

-Our research and development group aims to address the most pressing problems facing the industry by thinking of alternative approaches to the way we build and live.
-We develop research through interdisciplinary collaboration.
-We approach the environmental and social challenges as opportunities for innovation and improvement.
+Our research and development team aims to tackle the industry’s most pressing challenges by exploring alternative ways of building and living.
+Through interdisciplinary collaboration, we treat the environmental and social challenges as opportunities for innovation and improvement.

-We are looking at new models of the designer to end user relationship .
-Homes can be customised to fit client needs while standardising components that that can be mass produced .
-Ti creates an environment that can cater varied types of users but also delivering at a cost that can be anticipated and manged to meet demand.
+We are looking at new design models to end user relationship.
+Homes can be customised to fit client needs while standardising components that can be mass-produced.
+This creates an environment that can cater to varied types of users, whilst delivering at a cost that can be anticipated and managed to meet demand.

 Solving the Housing Crisis

-The housing sector faces two massive challenges; The first is addressing the affordable housing shortage and the second are the ambitious zero carbon goals set by the government to combat climate change.
+The housing sector faces two significant challenges: to address the affordable housing shortage, and secondly, the ambitious zero-carbon goals set by the government to combat climate change.

-A conservative construction industry is proving slow to adapt to face these goals and a new model for design is needed to rethink the relationship between the home and its end user.
+A conservative construction industry is proving slow to adapt to face these goals.
+A new design model is required to rethink the relationship between the home and its end user.
 We need to rethink what is standardised and what is customised.
-To treat design less as a formal creation of a static object and more as agile product with distinct parts able to reconfigure and adapt to accommodate changing needs.
-A Design process is therefore required that moves from static representation of a formal idea to a design of a system that can be organized and controlled using digital tools.
+We need to treat design less as a formal creation of a static object and more as an agile product with distinct parts, able to reconfigure and adapt to accommodate changing needs.
+Therefore, a new Design process is required that can move from a static representation of a formal idea to a design of a system that can be organised and controlled using digital tools.

 Sustainability